 Research project “Civil Society against Corruption in Ukraine” (conducted with Leiden University)

-Anti-Corruption Research and Education Center at the National University of Kyiv-Mohyla Academy (ACREC), together with Leiden University (the Netherlands), launched the first research project in Ukraine, the main task of which is to find out what factors explain the successes and challenges of civil society’s anti-corruption activities in Ukraine.
+Anti-Corruption Research and Education Center at the National University of “Kyiv-Mohyla Academy” (ACREC), together with Leiden University (the Netherlands), launched their first joint research project in Ukraine, the main task of which is to find out what factors explain the successes and challenges of civil society’s anti-corruption activities in Ukraine.

 To achieve this goal, the political role of civic organizations and activists, educational strategies that they use, as well as their organizational forms will be explored.
 As a result of the project implementation, the following publications will appear: literary reviews, two working papers, two analytical notes and a book.